codefenix-ConChaos/ans2html/README.md

 **Known issues:**

-  Blinking text is achieved using CSS (built into the "htmlOutput" string) but it needs work to allow alternating between foreground and background colors.
-Currently it just blinks them simultaneously.

-**Usage:**

-  `cscript ans2html.vbs path_to_ansi.ans path_to_html.html [page_title]`

-Probably goes without saying, but paths containing spaces must be wrapped in double-quotes.
+  Blinking text:
+   - This is achieved using CSS.
+It's deliberately a gentle fade rather than an abrupt flash, intended to be easier on the eyes.
+   - It needs work.
+Currently it fades both the foreground and background colors to black.
+Ideally, it should fade from the current foreground color to the current background color.

 **TODO:**